-A visit to Clare Island Lighthouse is an adventure – and a real treat.
+A visit to Clare Island Lighthouse is an adventure and a treat all rolled into one.

-Leave your car behind at Roonagh Pier on the Mayo mainland and journey across the water to the unspoilt authentic life that is Clare Island.
+Leave your car behind at Roonagh Pier on the Mayo mainland and journey across the water for a serene slice of life on Clare Island.

-The Lighthouse and its buildings have been restored and transformed into a luxury guesthouse, the perfect place to relax and unwind.
-Discover the wealth of activity the island has on offer: walking, cycling, fishing, music, crafts to name but a few.
+The lighthouse and its buildings have been restored and transformed into a luxury guesthouse, the perfect place to relax and unwind.
+Discover the wealth of activity the island has to offer – walking, cycling, fishing, music and crafts, to name but a few.

 A quick history